ashkulz/NppFTP/index.md

 ```
 D:\serverfilesystem          /
 ```
-were to be at the top, ALL files would be downloaded to `D:\serverfilesystem`
+were to be at the top, all files would be downloaded to `D:\serverfilesystem`

 ## Toolbar

 The toolbar provides the following buttons:

-* _Connected/Disconnect_: Either connect to a server from a profile form a dropdown menu, or disconnect from the current server.
+* _(Dis)Connect_: Either connect to a server from a profile form a dropdown menu, or disconnect from the current server.
+* _Open Directory_: Navigation aid to quickly show the contents of an external directory.
+The full external path must be input, e.g. `/home/user/public_html`
 * _Download file_: If a file is selected in the treeview, download it to the cache.
 * _Upload file_: If a directory is selected in the treeview, upload the current file to that directory.
 * _Refresh_: If a directory is selected in the treeview, refresh its contents.
 * _Abort_: If a transfer is active, abort it.
-* _Quote_: send a direct command to the server (Currently not implemented)
 * _Settings_: Access settings dialogs.
-* _Show messages_: Hide or Show the messages window.
+* _Show Message Window_: Hide or Show the messages window.

 ## Treeview
-If an ftp session is active, the treeview will show the files on the server.
+If an FTP session is active, the treeview will show the files on the server.
 Some actions of the toolbar depend on the selected object in the treeview (see toolbar).
-Doubleclicking on a directory will show its contents.
-Doubleclicking on a file will download it to the cache and open it.
+Double-clicking on a directory will show its contents.
+Double-clicking on a file will download it to the cache and open it.

 ## Queue

-The queue window shows the currently active and queued filetransfers, along with their progress and filepath.
-Rightclicking on an item allows to abort or cancel it, depending whether the transfer is active or queued.
+The queue window shows the currently active and queued file transfers, along with their progress and file path.
+Right-clicking on an item allows to abort or cancel it, depending whether the transfer is active or queued.

 ## Message window
-The messagewindow shows some output of various operations.
+The message window shows the output of various operations.
 If something goes wrong, look for errors here.
 Notifications are blue, server messages are green, errors are red.